GarrettHaley/docker-ce/README.md

 Once you've got an account setup, create a public repository called "tutorial", which is the name we'll use for this guide.

 ### Configure Docker on your CentOS CLI
 Once you've got a Docker account registered lets head over to your CentOS box and get docker installed.
-On the command line interface you'll need to run the following commands:
+On the command line interface you'll need to run the following commands:<br />

 This command will install the yum-utils, device-mapper-persistent-data, and lvm2 packages.
-The `-y` flag indicates that we want `yum` to agree to and install any packages which ask the user `yes` or `no`.<br />
+The `-y` flag indicates that we want `yum` to agree to and install any packages which ask the user `yes` or `no`:<br />
 `sudo yum install -y yum-utils device-mapper-persistent-data lvm2`

 Next, using the `yum-config-manager` we're going to add the docker community edition repo from Docker's website:<br />